Skip to main content

 Figure.
 Comprehensive imaging in valve-in-valve intervention.

 Figure.
 Comprehensive imaging in valve-in-valve intervention.
-(A) The pre-procedural compute tomography scan showed aortic annulus measurements and detailed dimensions of the Mitroflow bioprosthesis (Sorin).
+(A) The pre-procedural computed tomography scan showed aortic annulus measurements and detailed dimensions of the Mitroflow bioprosthesis (Sorin).
 (B) The iliofemoral overview revealed extensive calcification and severe tortuosity, with detailed measurements of each iliofemoral segment.
 (C) A detailed view of the right iliofemoral system (snake view), highlighting the presence of an intramural thrombus at the infrarenal aorta level (asterisk).
 (D) Intra-procedural image of the right common femoral artery with a 7.0-mm IVL balloon inflated to 4 atm, demonstrating the intervention process (arrow = balloon, asterisk = femoral head).
-(E) Fluoroscopic guidance during the valve-in-valve procedure showed the Mitroflow prosthesis fracture with a 20 x 40-mm Atlas Gold balloon (BD) inflated at 16 atm.
+(E) Fluoroscopic guidance during the valve-in-valve procedure showed the Mitroflow prosthesis fracture with a 20- x 40-mm Atlas Gold balloon (BD) inflated at 16 atm.
 (F) The final image of the transcatheter valve implantation showed adequate expansion and placement of the ALLEGRA valve (Biosensors).
 LC = left coronary sinus; NC = non-coronary sinus; RC = right coronary sinus.

 Affiliations and Disclosures

-From the 1Cardiology Department.
-La Paz University Hospital, Madrid, Spain; 2La Paz University Hospital, IdiPAZ Research Institute, Madrid, Spain.
+From the 1Cardiology Department, La Paz University Hospital, Madrid, Spain; 2La Paz University Hospital, IdiPAZ Research Institute, Madrid, Spain.

 Disclosures: The authors report no financial relationships or conflicts of interest regarding the content herein.